resurfaceio/network-sniffer/README.md

 #### (Optional) Building the image

-The `resurfaceio/network-sniffer` multiplatform image is built and maintained by Resurface.
+The `resurfaceio/network-sniffer` multiplatform image is built and maintained by Resurface ([more info](./buildx/README.md)).
 However, if you want you can also build your own image using the binary file that corresponds to your machine

 - Clone this repo
     ```bash